goTRLT/TidyBeaver/README.md

 - [ ] 15.
 Use Kafka for log transfer
 - [ ] 16.
 Add to README: architecture, instructions and screenshots
 - [ ] 17.
 Deploy on docker container

+Business Rules
+- [ ] 1.
+Get and or Receive logs from multiple sources
+- [ ] 2.
+Save logs in a AWS S3 bucket
+- [ ] 3.
+Index/Parse the saved logs
+- [ ] 4.
+Be able to analyze logs through a UI